 (2) Baccarat For The Clueless (The Clueless Guides) – John May – 2000

 May’s book explains the stats behind various bets and so when to place different bets.
 He puts forward a counting system that seems to be reasonably successful in the right circumstances.
 He also explains the history and culture of the game.
 Gets a bit technical in places but there’s enough here for experienced players to get their teeth into as well as those new to the game.
+This is a good book if you want to learn how to play baccarat.

 (3) 24/7: Living it Up and Doubling Down in the New Las Vegas – Andres Martinez – 1999